die-bauerei/smart-meter-to-openhab/README.md

 ```bash
 pip install smart-meter-to-openhab
 ```
-6. Provide needed environment variables.
+6. Provide environment variables.
 You can e.g. pass a .env file to smart-meter-to-openhab via the option *--dotenv_path*.
 Or provide them by any other means (e.g. in your ~/.profile).
 ```bash
 # Hostname or ip (https is not supported at the moment)
 OH_HOST='<http://your_ip:your_port'